felixhayashi/TW5-TiddlyMap/README.md

             ...

-            "felixhayashi/topstoryview",
+            "felixhayashi/tiddlymap",
             "felixhayashi/vis",
-            "felixhayashi/tiddlymap",

-            ...
+            "felixhayashi/hotzone",
+            "felixhayashi/topstoryview"

           ]
         }
+4. The TW5-TopStoryView may not be needed in some cases (please see: http://bit.ly/tiddlymap/#Live View plugin dependencies)
-4. Restart your wiki server via the command line
+5. Restart your wiki server via the command line
-5. If you want to use the "live view", change your wiki's story view to "Top" (Configuration ➡ Appearance ➡ Story view ➡ Current view).
+6. If you want to use the "live view", change your wiki's story view to "Top" (Configuration ➡ Appearance ➡ Story view ➡ Current view).

 #### Standalone